miguel93041/electricURL-urlshortener/README.md

 3. **Integration tests failed in the GitHub Actions workflow**
    The integration tests within the GitHub Actions workflow consistently failed.
 This issue suggests potential misconfigurations or environment mismatches between local and CI environments, or problems with dependency management during the testing phase.
 This failure impacted the overall CI process, preventing successful builds and deployments.

+# Second Project Report
+All HTTP status codes for the endpoints mentioned in the Delivery section have been reviewed and appropriately defined.

+## QR Code Generation
+The QR code generation feature has been implemented as optional, allowing users to choose whether to generate a QR code when shortening a URL or uploading a CSV file.

+When a user shortens a URL via `POST /api/link` requesting a QR code, the response includes the shortened URL and a link to the QR code image.
+Additionally, when a CSV file is uploaded via `POST /api/upload-csv` requesting a QR code, the processed response CSV includes both the shortened URLs and links to the corresponding QR codes.

+### Tests
+New tests implemented

+## Browser and Platform Identification
+Analytics functionality has been added to provide insights into the usage of shortened URLs.
+A new endpoint `GET /api/analytics` allows users to retrieve aggregated analytics data based on specified parameters, including:

+- Total Clicks: The total number of times the shortened URL was accessed.
+- Detailed Breakdown: Click data categorized by browser, referrer, country, and platform.

+The endpoint supports flexible queries, enabling users to request analytics for specific categories (e.g., browser data, country data, or both simultaneously) based on their needs.

+### Tests
+New tests implemented

+## Geolocation Service
+The Geolocation Service has not been modified, as it was marked as 'outstanding' during the PoC review.
+Its current implementation fully meets the requirements and continues to perform efficiently, providing accurate location data as expected.

+Regarding the proposed configuration of the GitHub Actions to inject the secrets with the support of Spring Boot in ApplicationConfiguration.kt, these were not implemented because our workflow consists of a single job.
+In this setup, our environment variables are already accessible, and since jobs do not run across multiple runners, there is no need to configure GitHub Actions to inject secrets for separate jobs or runners.

+## URL Accessibility Check
+The URL Accessibility Check has not been modified, as it was marked as 'outstanding' during the PoC review.
+The current implementation uses a non-blocking and reactive web client, which is ideal for efficiently handling HTTP requests asynchronously and is well-suited for future scalability and performance scenarios.

+## Google Safe Browsing Check
+The Google Safe Browsing Check has not been modified, as it was marked as 'outstanding' during the PoC review.
+The implementation uses a non-blocking and reactive web client, making it highly efficient for handling HTTP requests asynchronously and well-prepared for future scalability and performance needs.

+## CSV Upload
+The CSV Upload feature has been updated to include the option for QR code generation, as discussed earlier for the URL shortening process.
+This means that the generated CSV response now contains both the shortened URLs and, if requested, links to the corresponding QR codes.

+Additionally, multiple CSV formats are now supported to ensure greater flexibility.
+The feature was also improved by creating a new use case that consolidates all the functionalities involved in link creation, allowing for code reuse and better maintainability.

+### Tests
+New tests implemented

+## Redirection Limits
+The Redirection Limits functionality has been completely reworked to meet the requirement of limiting redirections based on time frames.
+Instead of having an absolute limit, the redirection limit is now applied per time frame, such as 10 redirections per minute.
+This limit is also configurable, allowing flexibility in defining the thresholds.
+Additionally, when the redirection limit is reached within the specified time frame, the system now correctly returns a 429 status code, as expected.

+### Tests
+New tests implemented